Tibetan Mastiff

 Unique facts and fascinating details

-• Unlike many other breeds, Tibetan Mastiffs typically have only one heat cycle per year.
+- Unlike many other breeds, females typically have only one heat cycle per year, usually in the autumn.

-• They are highly nocturnal and often remain alert and active throughout the night.
+- They are highly nocturnal and often remain more alert and active during the night than during the day.

-• The breed was historically used to guard entire monasteries, often working in pairs or small groups.
+- The breed was historically used to guard entire villages, not just individual properties.

 Frequently Asked Questions